Two-photon photovoltaic effect: Gallium Arsenide (GaAs)

 In order to get experimental data to compare to the theoretical analysis, Figure 6 illustrates how TPP can be realized in a single-mode GaAs/AlGaAs waveguide using a p-i-n junction diode.

-The Shockley–Read–Hall recombination is taken into account in this mode,l assuming the trap energy level is located in the middle of the bandgap.
+The Shockley–Read–Hall recombination is taken into account in this model, assuming the trap energy level is located in the middle of the bandgap.
 The electron and hole bulk recombination lifetimes, $\tau_n$ and $\tau_p$, in bulk GaAs are of the order of 10−8 s, about 2 orders of magnitude smaller than those in bulk silicon.
 Surface recombination reduces the power efficiency of the TPP effect as the electrons and holes recombine before they are collected at the contacts.

 The TPP effect is more efficient at 976 nm due to larger β.
 For a 5-cm long device at 150 mW power efficiency up to 8% is theoretically predicted which is higher than those achievable in silicon.